sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

 ### Step 3: Create a new bucket in S3.
 - Click **Create a Bucket**
-- Name your bucket. *Note: If you intend to use your own domain name, the bucket name must match the top-level domain name exactly.*
+- Name your bucket. *Note: If you intend to use your own domain name, the bucket name must match the second-level domain name exactly.
+(That is, the part of the domain before .com, .org, .edu, etc)*

 ### Step 3b:Make the bucket public.
 Make Bucket Public: If you are using an existing bucket, you can make it public.